ZyueRemi/222/README.md

     <font color=#a0a0a0 size=2><br>Calibration board target</font>
 </div>

 5.2 We uphold the target and record the ROS bag.
 Then, extract pcd files and images from the bag.
-We use get_sync_data.launch in our repository to ensure the pcd and image obtained are sychronized.
+We use get_sync_data.launch in our repository to ensure the pcd and image obtained are synchronized.
 Our sample data set is in file /data/rslidar_camera

-5.3 Select corner points of the target manually, by clicking on the image viewer
+5.3 Select corner points of the target manually by clicking on the image viewer
 <div align="center">
     <img src="pic/11.png" width = 40% >
     <font color=#a0a0a0 size=2><br>Corner points of the target in the image</font>